duartemendes/aws-sam-api-proxy/README.md

 # aws-sam-api-proxy 🚀

 User and advocate of [SAM](https://github.com/awslabs/serverless-application-model)?

-Buckle up and improve development of Lambdas and API Gateways...
-Execute your HTTP requests locally without experiencing **cold starts** and taking advantage of **context reusability**!
+Improve development of API based Lambdas.

+Execute your HTTP requests locally without hitting **cold starts** every time!

+It's like running `sam local start-api` but keeping the containers (functions) around.

-Spin up a local server for your API, any request will be redirected to the expected lambda according to the received path and method.
+This tool will spin up a local server and proxy any incoming request to the expected lambda, [here's how](#under-the-hood).

 ## Features

 - No cold starts on every request
-  - first request to an endpoint might take more than one second
+  - in the first request a cold start is experienced, just like in the AWS environment
   - subsequent requests are as fast as your code! 🏃‍♂️
 - Context reutilization
+- Always watching your distribution folder - rebuild your code and changes are propagated immediately
 - Automatic discoverability of your Lambda functions
   - Global CodeUri, Runtime and Handlers are supported
   - Environment variables are passed through and can be overridden with `--env-vars`
   - All runtimes are supported
 - Path parameters, querystring, body and headers are all passed through the request, with no changes
-- Always watching your distribution folder - rebuild your code and changes are propagated immediately
 - Already supports Http Apis

 ## Motivation